AdobeDocs/analytics.ko-KR/help/implement/js-implementation/c-variables/context-data-variables.md

 ## 예 {#section_A16AD9E6E0E84F6A85CA4F08512480B3}

-Possible ways to replace implementation of the *`s.pageName`* variable, assuming that processing rules are set up correctly for each:
+Possible ways to replace implementation of the  variable, assuming that processing rules are set up correctly for each:*`s.pageName`*

 ```
 s.contextData['page'] = "Home Page"